 An exercise using more than one muscle group or joints at the same time are called compound exercises.
 Compound exercises use a maximum amount of muscle fibers and will help you gain muscle mass rapidly.

-Pull-ups are amazing to strengthen your back, arms, and abdominals but are also great for improving the strength of your grip.
+Pull-ups are an amazing exercise to strengthen your back, arms, and abdominals.
+They are also great for improving the strength of your grip.
 A strong grip is helpful to martial artists and climbers, as it improves the ability to pull downward.

 The pull-up exercise helps you to develop strong and powerful forearms, as well as improve your finger and hand strength.

-Pull-ups are great for strengthening your back muscles.
-Strong and toned back muscles are not only for aesthetics and looking good, but also help with maintaining a proper posture.
+Pull ups are great for strengthening your back muscles.
+Strong and toned back muscles not only look good, but they also help with maintaining proper posture.

 Incorrect posture is the leading cause of chronic back pain.
 Constant back pain is not something anyone want to live with.
 A strong back and proper posture will lead to a much healthier lifestyle.

-The pull-up exercise is one of the most convenient around, meaning you can do it at home, outdoors and gym, all you need is a solid and stable bar.
+The pull up exercise is one of the most convenient exercises around.
+You can do it at home, outdoors and at the gym.
+All you need is a solid and stable bar.
 Ensure that the bar is strong enough to hold your weight, as well as stable enough to avoid any accidents.

 Doing the same workout day in and day out can quickly become boring.
 The pull-up has a host of variations to improve your workout and to keep it interesting enough for you to not get bored.